Soil research challenges in response to emerging agricultural soil management practices

 • Johann Heinrich von Thünen Institute, Federal Research Institute for Rural Areas, Forestry and Fisheries

-• German Environment Agency (UBA)
+• German government environmental agency (UBA)

 • Helmholtz Zentrum München - German Research Center for Environmental Health